gvwilson/thirdbit/src/fiction/in-heck/index.md

 well,
 at least you'll have a cookie."

-Gumption elbowed her again.
+Gumption elbowed Maddy again.
 "Just *open* it."

-Maddy swallowed,
+She swallowed,
 tore the envelope open,
 and unfolded the beige rectangle of paper inside.
 Her face fell.